study-soft/training_portal/README.md

 ## Description
 - Learning Management System is a system that is used to develop, manage and share online learning materials with common access.
 - Users are divided into two roles: teachers and students.
-- The teacher has opportunity to unite students into groups and create quizzes with various types of questions and preview them as student.
+- Teacher has opportunity to unite students into groups and create quizzes with various types of questions and preview them as student.
 Then he publishes them to students and groups.
-As students pass quizzes, the teacher can watch student's results.
-Also, the teacher has opportunity to forcibly close quizzes with empty result to students who do not keep within the terms of passage.
+As students pass quizzes, teacher can watch student's results.
+Also teacher has opportunity to forcibly close quizzes with empty result to students who do not keep within terms of passage.
-- The student has opportunity to be in a group and pass quizzes from various teachers published to him.
-After passing, the student can pass quiz again, but the overall score will be lower.
+- Student has opportunity to be in a group and pass quizzes from various teachers published to him.
+After passing, student can pass quiz again, but the overall score will be lower.
 When all students in the group have finally completed quiz, they can see answers to it.
-Also, the student can watch his results and compare them with results of group mates.
+Also, student can watch his results and compare them with results of group mates.
 - Quiz consists of different types of tasks:
 1. Questions with one correct answer.
 2. Questions with several correct answers.